OrderOfTheBee/ootbee-support-tools/README.md

 ## Share-tier

 The Admin Tools added to the Share user interface are built on Aikau.
-We recommend that one of the most recent releases of Aikau is used the tools for optimal performance, but technically we are compatible and have verified releases as far back as 1.0.67.
+We recommend that one of the most recent releases of Aikau is used to run the tools for optimal performance, but technically we are compatible and have verified releases as far back as 1.0.67.

 ```xml
 <dependency>